DisplaceTech/containers/docs/DEPENDENCY_MANAGEMENT.md

 ### Key Design Principles

-1. **Single Directory Monitoring**: Instead of listing each container individually, we monitor the entire `/containers` directory.
-Dependabot automatically discovers all Dockerfiles recursively.

-2. **Intelligent Grouping**: Updates are grouped by technology stack to reduce PR noise:
-   - `alpine-updates`: All Alpine Linux base image updates
-   - `php-updates`: PHP-related package updates
-   - `apache-updates`: Apache/httpd package updates
-   - `mariadb-updates`: MariaDB/MySQL package updates
+1. **Specific Directory Monitoring**: Each container directory with a Dockerfile is monitored individually to ensure Dependabot can find the Dockerfiles properly.

-3. **Noise Reduction**: We ignore patch-level updates (`semver-patch`) to focus on security and feature updates that matter more.
+2. **Noise Reduction**: We ignore patch-level updates (`semver-patch`) to focus on security and feature updates that matter more.

-4. **Reasonable Limits**: Maximum 10 open PRs to prevent overwhelming the team.
+3. **Reasonable Limits**: Maximum 5 open PRs per container to prevent overwhelming the team.

+4. **Component-Specific Labels**: Each container gets specific labels (apache, php-fpm, mariadb, wordpress) for easier tracking.

 ### Benefits of This Approach

-- **Automatic Discovery**: New containers are automatically monitored without config changes
-- **Reduced Noise**: Grouping and filtering prevents dozens of minor update PRs
+- **Reliable Detection**: Dependabot can always find Dockerfiles in the specified directories
+- **Focused Updates**: Each container type gets its own PR with relevant context
 - **Security Focus**: Prioritizes security updates over minor patches
-- **Scalable**: Works whether you have 5 containers or 50
+- **Clear Attribution**: Easy to see which container component needs updates

 ## Container Versioning Strategy